MARCspec/MARCspec/marc-spec.md

 ## Expressing MARCspecs as string

-A MARCspec as string might not fulfil all requirements of definition for a reference to the desired set of data.
+A MARCspec as string might not fulfil all requirements of definition for a reference to the desired set of data like XPath does for XML.
 This is because of the nearly unlimited number of options accessing data in a MARC record, like through substrings, regular expressions, rules for repeatable fields and subfields.
-Thus a MARCspec has to concentrate on the basic references and let all other data processing to subsequent data processing functions.
-Other MARCspec definitions like used in [marcspec], [catmandu] and [solrmarc] might be more expressive on the level of data processing.
+Thus a MARCspec has to concentrate on the basic references and let all other data processing to subsequent data processing functions of tools implemented MARCspec.

 ### Basic references